What is Vehicle Type Approval?This page was last updated on 23rd July 2021

 Vehicle Certification Agency has its own in house Technical Service which can undertake type approval testing for all UN regulations.

-If you would like to find out more about type approval and the services VCA can offer, please contact us.
+If you would like to find out more about type approval and the services VCA can offer, please vist our contact us page

 Type approval is available for different kinds of vehicles, systems, components and STUs;